wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.12 =
+= 2.0.13 =
-Bug fixes and performance improvements.
+Compatible with 3.9, includes user interface and performance improvements.